Pouch Camp Conservation Easement

 - February - Weekend days prior to and following the Saturday before President's Day through Sunday of the following weekend.

-- March/April - Spring recess, the Saturday before Easter through the Sunday of the following weekend.
+- March/April - The Saturday before Easter through the Sunday of the following weekend.

 - May - Memorial Day Weekend, Saturday through Monday.

-- June - The day after the last day of school in June through June 30.
+- June - The day after the last day of school through June 30.

 - September - Labor Day weekend, Saturday through Monday.